 Health impacts from flooding can be both direct and indirect.
-The two-thirds of floodrelated deaths worldwide are due to drowning, but other impacts can also have negative implications for human health (World Health Organization, 2014).
+According to the World Health Organization, the two-thirds of flood-related deaths worldwide are due to drowning, but other impacts can also have negative implications for human health.
 Direct effects of flooding include heart attacks, drowning from travelling through flood waters, injuries from flood conditions, and disease.
-Indirect impacts include damage to health care infrastructure, water shortages and contamination, disruption of food supplies, population displacement, and disruption of livelihoods (World Health Organization, 2014).
+Indirect impacts include damage to health care infrastructure, water shortages and contamination, disruption of food supplies, population displacement, and disruption of livelihoods.
 Hospital preparedness is important during flooding.
-Natural disasters can cause both damage to existing infrastructure and increase the number of patients who need assistance (World Health Organization, 2014).
+Natural disasters can cause both damage to existing infrastructure and increase the number of patients who need assistance.